TrinhLab/modcell-hpc/test/README.md

 - 8 : Read one initial population with MPI
 - 9 : Read multiple initial populations with MPI

+- io_1 : tests csv2pop
-- io_1 : tests pop2csv and csv2pop
+- io_2 : tests that pop2csv correctly identifies individuals that violate constraints, duplicates, and non-dominated individuals in a  .pop file